CorporatePhishingStudy/CorporatePhishingStudy/README.md

 <h1 align="center">Corporate Phishing Study</h1>

 A comprehensive open-science dataset and analytical framework for studying phishing susceptibility in real corporate environments.
-This repository accompanies the paper:

-> **(2025).
-Understanding Emotional and Contextual Cues in Corporate Phishing Susceptibility: A Longitudinal Field Study.**

 The dataset and analysis presented here capture one year of simulated phishing activity across over 1,300 employees and 20 subsidiaries of a European holding company.
 The study investigates how emotional manipulation, contextual framing, and training interventions influence real-world employee behavior.

 ## Overview